The USP <61> – Microbial Enumerations Test is a product safety test found in Chapter 61 of the United States Pharmacopeia.

 Acceptable Guidelines for Microbial Limits

 Cosmetics and personal care products are not expected to be completely free of all microorganisms; however, they must be completely free of high-virulence microbial pathogens, especially in eye-area products, and the total number of microorganisms in the product must be low.
-Since there are no widely accepted standards for the number of microorganisms, there are some temporary guidelines to follow.
+Criteria for acceptable counts present in products is based on BAM Chapter 23, a method from the FDA.

 For eye-area and baby products, no more than 100 colony forming units (CFU)/ g or ml of product is considered acceptable.
 For non-eye-area products, no more than 1000 CFU/ g or ml of product is considered acceptable.
 If the product is determined to have aerobic microbial counts at or below these levels, further testing under USP <62> – Test for Specified Microorganisms – or an equivalent test may be necessary to determine if those microorganisms are high-virulence pathogens.